BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher_roadmap.md

 **Applies to: SOLIDWORKS add-in**

-Added short-lived profile sharing through `pdmpublisher.com`.
+Added short-lived profile sharing by six-digit PIN.

 The released feature includes: